David Fincher

 2010s: The Social Network, The Girl with the Dragon Tattoo, Gone Girl and television career

 Fincher directed the 2010 film The Social Network, about the legal battles of Mark Zuckerberg and the founding of Facebook.
 The film features an Oscar-winning screenplay by Aaron Sorkin, adapted from the book The Accidental Billionaires.
-Filming started in October 2009[37] and was released a year later, to critical acclaim.
+Featuring a young cast ensemble, the film was produced by Scott Rudin, Kevin Spacey and Michael DeLuca.
+Filming started in October 2009 and was released a year later, to critical acclaim.
 Trent Reznor and Atticus Ross created the Oscar-winning soundtrack for the film.
-The film went on to win many awards, including three Academy Awards for Best Adapted Screenplay, Best Original Score, and Best Film Editing.[38]
+Fincher had long been a fan of Reznor's work in Nine Inch Nails, even putting a remix of "Closer" in the beginning of Seven and directing the music video for "Only".
+The film went on to win many awards, including four Golden Globes (including Best Motion Picture - Drama, Best Director, Best Screenplay and Best Original Score), three BAFTAs (including Best Direction), and three Academy Awards for Best Adapted Screenplay, Best Original Score, and Best Film Editing.

-Fincher is an executive producer of the Netflix television series House of Cards, of which he also directed the first two episodes.[40]
-The series has received positive reviews, earning nine Primetime Emmy nominations, including Outstanding Drama Series and winning Fincher the Primetime Emmy Award for Outstanding Directing for a Drama Series for the first episode.[41]
+Fincher is executive producer of the Netflix television series House of Cards; he also directed the first two episodes.
+The series has received critical acclaim, receiving nine Primetime Emmy nominations, including Outstanding Drama Series and Fincher for Outstanding Directing for a Drama Series for the first episode, which he won.

 Personal life

-Fincher married model-photographer Donya Fiorentino (born 1967) in 1990 and divorced in 1995.[62]
-They have a daughter, Phelix Imogen Fincher, born 1994.[63]
-Fincher is currently married to producer Ceán Chaffin.[64]
+Fincher married model-photographer Donya Fiorentino in 1990 and divorced in 1995.
+They have a daughter, Phelix Imogen Fincher.
+Fincher is married to producer Ceán Chaffin.

 Filmography